ruffythepirate/sql-apply/README.md

 There are already other libraries available for Node that helps you with performing DB migrations, why create a new one?
 Because I want a library that exists that allows you to write the migration scripts in pure SQL (no need for every function / feature in SQL to get a corresponding translation written in JS).
 I also want the migrations to be executable from code.
 This way it's very low effort to making sure that all environments (local / staging / prod) are all being kept up to date.

 Is this difficult?
 I don't know, perhaps it is.
 We'll find out.
 At least I'll start and see where I land.
+This is still a young project, so don't hesitate to report Issues if you find them or to come with suggestion on how this could be done better.
+As a first step it's expected to support postgres, in later stages there's no reason why functionality can't be extended to support other SQL databases.

 ## Limitations